 Dryers may be positioned sidewall to sidewall.
-However, a 1/16-inch (1.5875 mm) minimum allowance must be made for the opening and closing of the control door and the lint door.
+However, a 1/16" (1.58 mm) minimum allowance must be made for opening and closing of the control door and the lint door.
 It is suggested that the dryer be positioned about 30-inches (76.2 cm) away from the nearest obstruction for ease of installation, maintenance, and service (to be measured from the back guard.)
-Refer to the illustration above for details.
+(Refer to the illustration above for details.)

-NOTE: Air con siderations are important for proper and efficient operation.
-IMPORTANT For overhead clearance, even though a minimum of only 12-inches (30.48 cm) is IWI OKTANI. required, 18-inches (45.72 cm) or more is suggested.
+NOTE: Air considerations are important for proper and efficient operation.

+IMPORTANT: For overhead clearance, even though a minimum of only 12-inches (30.48 cm) is required, 18-inches (45.72 cm) or more is suggested.
 The additional clearance is advantageous for ease of installation and service.
 IMPORTANT: When fire sprinkler systems are located above the dryers, a minimum of 18-inches (45.72 cm) above the dryer console (module) is required.
-Dryers may be positioned sidewall to sidewall however, a 1/16-inch (1.5875 mm) minimum allowance is required between dryers (or wall) for ease of installation and maintenance.
-Allowances must be made for the opening and closing of the control door and the lint door.
+Dryers may be positioned sidewall to sidewall however, a 1/16-inch (1.58 mm) minimum allowance is required be made for the opening and closing of the control door and the lint door.